Refhi/Shelly-BLU-to-MQTT/README.md

 ## Usage

-On your shelly PLUS, activate the Bluetooth Gateway capability.
+On your shelly PLUS, activate the Bluetooth Gateway capability and setup MQTT.
 Then go to Scripts, create a new one, save it, and activate it.
 If you enabled the Websocket debug in the settings, you can see the output of the script in the debug console.